 post-Glasgow years – lavish on users of private cars.

-the "master builder" took to create warm, vibrant
+"master builder" took to create warm, vibrant neighbourhoods.

 All of those cities have made admirable strides in the last decade towards enticing residents back onto the bicycles that had been abandoned as urban transport tools.
 But the more I thought about practical conditions for cycling in those places, the more it struck me that cyclists were often working against the grain of the cities’ current structures.
 Their true inclinations remained shaped by people like Robert Moses, the “master builder” who in the 1950s and 1960s sent road bridges springing across